bojkata1/Library-management-system/README.md

 Allows the user to add books to the library.
 To exit the command, the user must enter "exit".

 ### RemoveBooks
-Allows the user to remove books in the library.
+Allows the user to remove books from the library.
 The user can search for the book by its title or ISBN.
 To exit the command, the user must enter "exit".

 ### UpdateBooks
 Allows the user to update book's info.
 The user can search for the book by its title or ISBN.
 To exit the command, the user must enter "exit".